CRED - Criteria for Reporting and Evaluating ecotoxicity Data

 Therefore, international ring tests were conducted where extended criteria recommendations (Kase et al. 2016, Ågerstrand et al. 2011, Kuester et al. 2009) for data reliability and relevance are applied to case substances and compared with conventional assessment.
 The objective was to increase the transparency, robustness and comparability of risk assessments performed by different experts and make environmental decisions more reliable.

 Starting from the ring test results and subsequent discussions, a new evaluation and reporting method CRED (Criteria for Reporting and Evaluating ecotoxicity Data) was developed that contains 20 criteria for the evaluation of reliability and 13 criteria for the evaluation of relevance.
-Appropriate publications for regulation and science are currently submitted by the project team to ET&C. The final CRED Excel tool for the evaluation method is open available at the following link.
+Appropriate publications for regulation and science are currently submitted by the project team to ET&C. The final CRED Excel tool for the evaluation method is freely available: CRED method - excel file.

 The CRED evaluation method is currently piloted and tested in the revision of the EU Technical Guidance Document for EQS values for key studies and in the revision of EQS proposals for Switzerland.
 Additionally, the CRED criteria are applied in the Literature Evaluation Tool of the Joint Research Centre, as well as in the reliability evaluation of ecotoxicity studies for data bases, such as the NORMAN EMPODAT.
 In addition, the CRED evaluation method is being considered for inclusion in the project Intelligence-led Assessment of Pharmaceuticals in the Environment (iPiE), which is financed by the pharmaceutical industry and the EU Commission.